tomit4/mcgraw_500/chapter_5.md

 $$ C_{ij} = (-1)^{i + j} \cdot \det(M_{ij}) $$

-We can therefore determine the conjugate of $1, 1$ like so:
+We can therefore determine the cofactor of $1, 1$ like so:

 $$ C_{11} = (-1)^{1 + 1} \cdot \det{M_{11}} $$